Create and run GUI tests

 Repeat the previous step twice to create two more actions with the following names:

 - Save your test.
 When you save a test, all changes in any of the action tabs are also saved.

 Your test now contains all the actions required to test the MyFlight app.

 Tip: Double-click the Start or End of the test flow to open the read-only Test Flow Details action that controls the test flow.

 Use actions to divide your test into logical sections, enabling you to create modular and efficient tests.

 Each new action is stored as an internal action, local to its source test.
 Actions are created as reusable by default, enabling you to call them from other tests as external actions.

-When you update reusable actions, changes made in the original, internal action are updated in all referenced actions in any other tests.
-Resusable actions are read-only in the tests that reference them.
+When you update reusable actions, changes made in the original, internal actions are updated in all referenced actions in any other tests.
+Reusable actions are read-only in the tests that reference them.